62°

 4. Can I rent out my Accessory Dwelling Unit (aka “granny flat”) as an STRO?

 No. The San Diego Municipal Code prohibits using ADUs for short-term rental and will result in a Code violation.
-Only permitted companion units built before the September 2017 prohibition may be used as an STRO.
+Only permitted companion units before the September 2017 prohibition may be used as an STRO.
+For additional information on ADUs/JADUs, visit the ADU and JADU website for the Development Services Department

-6. Can a Live/Work unit be used for STRO?
+5. Can a Live/Work unit be used for STRO?

 You can host short-term rentals in the residential portion of a live/work unit or "artist live/work unit," if you are a permanent resident of that unit and both live in AND host short-term rental guests exclusively in the "live" area of the unit.
 Short-term residential occupancy (e.g. sleeping, lounging/resting, or cooking areas) is NOT allowed in the "work" portion of the live/work or artist live/work unit.
 Additionally, you may not reside in the "work" area and use the "live" area of the live/work or artist live/work unit for STRO.

-8. Can I use my recreational vehicle, camper, or a temporary structure on my property for STRO?
+6. Can I use my recreational vehicle, camper, or a temporary structure on my property for STRO?

 No. Vehicles (including RVs and Camper Vans) and temporary structures (such as tents, sheds, tree houses, etc.) may not be used for an STRO.

-9. What if I operate my dwelling unit as an STRO and do not have a license after May 1, 2023?
+7. What if I operate my dwelling unit as an STRO and do not have a license after May 1, 2023?

 Using a dwelling unit for STRO without a license on or after May 1, 2023 is a violation of the STRO ordinance and will likely result in regulatory actions.
 The actions may include the issuance of a Notice of Violation with an assessment of penalties.
-Operating an STRO without a license will jeopardize a host’s ability to obtain an STRO license in the future.
+Operating an STRO without a license will jeopardize a Host’s ability to obtain an STRO license in the future.

-10. The Office of the City Treasurer may require proof that my dwelling unit is the host’s primary residence for a Tier 2 Homeshare license.
+8. The Office of the City Treasurer may require proof that my dwelling unit is the host’s primary residence for a Tier 2 Homeshare license.
 What is considered acceptable proof of residence?

-Proof of residence may be any of the following, provided that it shows the hostname and dwelling unit address as the host mailing address: mailing label from a magazine, DMV registration, payment coupon (return portion) from any of the following SDG&E, phone, cable, water and sewer bill, etc.
+Proof of residence may be any of the following, provided that it shows the host name and dwelling unit address as the Host mailing address: mailing label from a magazine, DMV registration, payment coupon (return portion) from any of the following SDG&E, phone, cable, water and sewer bill, etc.

-11. What is my platform doing to comply with the new regulations?
+9. What is my platform doing to comply with the new regulations?

 It is recommended you discuss with the platform(s) you use about available assistance and requirements for continued use of their websites.

-12. I plan to host short term rentals in my home/dwelling unit approximately 70 days per year.
+10. I plan to host short term rentals in my home/dwelling unit approximately 70 days per year.
 It is not my permanent residence.
 What STRO license tier should I get?

 STRO of 21 to 89 days per year is not allowed under the STRO Ordinance.
-Although whole home STRO for an aggregate total of more than 20 days per year requires a Tier 3 or Tier 4 STRO license, hosts with a Tier 3 or Tier 4 license must rent a dwelling for a minimum of 90 days each year to maintain the license.
-Quarterly reports demonstrating utilization must be submitted to the City and those Tier 3 or Tier 4 hosts who do not utilize the dwelling unit for a minimum of 90 days per year will be at risk at having the license revoked.
+Although whole home STRO for an aggregate total of more than 20 days per year requires a Tier 3 or Tier 4 STRO license, Hosts with a Tier 3 or Tier 4 license must rent a dwelling for a minimum of 90 days each year to maintain the license.
+Quarterly reports demonstrating utilization must be submitted to the City and those Tier 3 or Tier 4 Hosts who do not utilize the dwelling unit for a minimum of 90 days per year will be at risk at having the license revoked.

-However, if the dwelling unit is the host’s primary residence that they occupy for no less than 275 days per year, than a Tier 2 license could be obtained while still allowing 70 days of whole home STRO.
+However, if the dwelling unit is the Host’s primary residence that they occupy for no less than 275 days per year, than a Tier 2 license could be obtained while still allowing 70 days of whole home STRO.

-13. I obtained a Tier 3 or Tier 4 license for whole home rental.
+11. I obtained a Tier 3 or Tier 4 license for whole home rental.
 Although I plan to host short term rentals in my home/dwelling unit for more than 90 days per year, what happens if I am unable to book at least 90 days due to circumstances outside of my control (cancellations, etc.)?

-The STRO Ordinance requires all hosts with a Tier 3 or Tier 4 license to use the license a minimum of 90 days each year during the term of the license and submit quarterly reports to the City Manager containing the number of days the dwelling unit, or any portion thereof, was used for short-term residential occupancy to demonstrate utilization.
+The STRO Ordinance requires all Hosts with a Tier 3 or Tier 4 license to use the license a minimum of 90 days each year during the term of the license and submit quarterly reports to the City Manager containing the number of days the dwelling unit, or any portion thereof, was used for short-term residential occupancy to demonstrate utilization.
 The ordinance does not include any exceptions to this requirement.
 Failure to comply with this requirement could result in license revocation.

 Reporting STRO Violations